 - a.
 The school district must provide public school pupils enrolled in kindergarten through grade 3 with age-appropriate active transportation safety training.
 At a minimum, the training must include pedestrian safety, including crossing roads. - b.
-The school district must provide pupils enrolled in grades 4 through 8 with ageappropriate active transportation safety training.
-At a minimum, the training must include: - pedestrian safety, including crossing roads safely using the searching left, right, left for vehicles in traffic technique; and - (2) bicycle safety, including relevant traffic laws, use and proper fit of protective headgear, bicycle parts and safety features, and safe biking techniques.
+The school district must provide pupils enrolled in grades 4 though 8 with age-appropriate active transportation safety training.
+At a minimum, the training must include: - 1. pedestrian safety, including crossing roads safely using the searching left, right, left for vehicles in traffic technique; and - 2. bicycle safety, including relevant traffic laws, use and proper fit of protective headgear, bicycle parts and safety features, and safe biking techniques; and - 3. electric-assisted bicycle safety, including that a person under the age of 15 is not allowed to operate an electric-assisted bicycle.

-2. Deadlines.
+2. Deadlines

 - a.
-Students under subdivision 1, paragraph (a), who are enrolled during the first or second-week of school and have not previously received active transportation safety training specified in that paragraph must receive the safety training by the end of the third week of school. - Students under subdivision 1, paragraph (b), who are enrolled during the first or second week of school and have not previously received active transportation safety training specified in that paragraph must receive the safety training by the end of the sixth week of school. - Students under subdivision 1, paragraph (a) or (b), who enroll in a school after the second week of school and have not received the appropriate active transportation safety training in their previous school district must undergo the training or receive active transportation safety instructional materials within four weeks of the first day of attendance.
+Students under subdivision 1, paragraph (a), who are enrolled during the first or second week of school and have not previously received active transportation safety training specified in that paragraph must receive the safety training by the end of the third week of school. - b.
+Students under subdivision 1, paragraph (b), who are enrolled during the first or second week of school and have not previously received active transportation safety training specified in that paragraph must receive the safety training by the end of the sixth week of school. - c.
+Students under subdivision 1, paragraph (a) or (b), who enroll in school after the second week of school and have not received the appropriate active transportation safety training in their previous school district must undergo the training or receive active transportation safety instructional materials within four weeks of the first day of attendance. - d.
+The school district and a nonpublic school may provide kindergarten pupils with active transportation safety training before the first day of school.